rdybka/vht/README.md

 ## in zip
 - C library which talks to JACK and runs gameloop
-- it's Python counterpart, lazingly wrapped with SWIG
+- it's Python counterpart, lazily wrapped with SWIG
 - GTK human interface also written in snake language

 ## deps